Medals instituted during the Reign of King Baudouin I (1951-1993)

 The Medal of Military Merit / The Merit Medal

 Awarded to all members of all branches of the Belgian Armed Forces for exemplary conduct and in recognition of occasional exceptional performance of duty.
 The criteria for award of this medal include productivity, quality of service, initiative, discipline, moral values, social awareness, physical condition.
 This medal was instituted on 18 April 1988 and holders of the Military Decoration or the Civil Decoration cannot be awarded this medal for the same services.
-The reverse of the medal is plain.
+The reverse of the medal is plain to be engraved with the recipient's name.

 This medal occasionally appears with a clasp but information received from the Belgian Army indicates this is an unofficial addition - no bars for this medal have been officially instituted.
 However, bars in either Flemish or French, commemorating naval participation in the Gulf War, can be encountered.